salmanmaq/gst-printNvDsMeta/README.md

 # gst-printNvDsMeta
-Prints Nvidia Deepstream metadata to terminal
+GStreamer plugin that prints Nvidia Deepstream metadata to terminal